|Nutrition Facts (per serving)|

 Mix ingredients and bake the cake according to the instructions on the back of the box.

-Combine the strawberry gelatin and the boiling water in a small bowl and whisk to combine.
+While cake is baking, combine the strawberry gelatin and the boiling water in a small bowl and whisk to combine.

 Evenly pour the warm liquid gelatin over the cake.

 Cover the cake in plastic wrap and refrigerate until cold, about 3 hours.